macadminsdotorg/codeofconduct/README.md

 If you cannot resolve a situation peacefully, please refer to our [Incident Process](https://github.com/macadminsdotorg/codeofconduct/blob/master/Incident_Process.md) and choose a course of action that suits the situation.

 Suppose the Administrators determine that a member is violating any part of this Code of Conduct.
-In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Rands Leadership Slack.
+In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Mac Admins Slack.

 As Administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
-If in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so..
+If in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.

 We expect participants to follow these rules in all public and private channels (including direct messages).